 Bicyclists have no excuse for not wearing bright colors and having the best lighting – front and rear – on their bicycles.
 Every bicycle shop sells them.
 It’s the gear of choice.

 Thousands of cyclists are struck by cars every year.
-I’ve handled more than one case where a bicyclist, with the right-of-way, was suddenly cut off by a car making a left turn into a driveway smack in front of the cyclist.
+I’ve handled many cases where a bicyclist, with the right-of-way, was suddenly cut off by a car making a left turn into a driveway smack in front of the cyclist.
 In one case photos of the cyclist laying injured in the road show him wearing all black, no lights on his bike, on a very shaded road.
 When I asked him about it, he said ‘well there was a white stripe on my shirt.’
 Really?
 On a shade-covered road where you’re in black, an oncoming driver is supposed to see ‘a white stripe’ on your shirt?
 He may have had the right-of-way but he should have done more to stop the driver in her tracks – before she struck him!
 (He’s since recovered and is cycling again, but now with bright colored, reflective shirts, flashing lights, front and rear, and a lighted bike helmet!)
 He learned his lesson.
 That’s not to say that you won’t ever get hit by a car, but the odds are far lower when an oncoming vehicle can easily spot you at a distance.

 More than 1,000 cyclists are killed every year.
 Don’t be 1 of them.